This Day In Writing History

-Hedda always had a talent for gossip, so in late 1937, she was given the opportunity to write a gossip column.
+Hedda always had a rapacious wit and a talent for gossip, so in late 1937, she was given the opportunity to write a gossip column.
 She jumped at the chance, and on Valentine's Day, 1938, Hedda Hopper's Hollywood debuted in the Los Angeles Times.
-Using her own distinctive style and scathingly sarcastic wit, Hedda dished out the dirt on Hollywood's elite.
+Using her own distinctive style and scathing, sarcastic wit, Hedda dished out the dirt on Hollywood's elite.
 No one was safe from her poison pen.
 Her column became a huge success, and she bought a new home in Beverly Hills, naming it "The House That Fear Built."

-Hedda Hopper began a nasty feud with fellow gossip columnist Louella Parsons, despite the fact that she and Parsons had been good friends back when Hedda was a struggling actress, and Hedda had even fed her tidbits of gossip for her column.
-Hedda was determined to be the one and only "Queen of Hollywood," and competed fiercely with Parsons for the title.
+Hedda Hopper began a nasty feud with fellow gossip columnist Louella Parsons, despite the fact that she and Louella had been good friends back during her days as a struggling actress.
+She even fed Parsons tidbits of gossip for her column.
+Nevertheless, Hedda was determined to be the one and only "Queen of Hollywood," and competed fiercely with Parsons for the title.
 Parsons proved to be no match for Hedda's literary sadism.
 The character of J.J.
 Hunsecker, the powerful and nasty gossip columnist in Sweet Smell Of Success, was said to have been inspired by Hedda Hopper.

 Though Hedda's column and radio show earned her millions of fans, they also earned her many enemies in Hollywood.
 She was an arch conservative, sort of an Ann Coulter of her day, and raked over the coals the Hollywood elite who didn't live up to her ideas of morality.
 She helped drive screen legend Charlie Chaplin out of the country; in the 1940s, she attacked his personal life, which included messy divorces and allegedly illegitimate children.
 In the 1950s, she denounced him as a communist.